ParsePort/parseport.github.io/docs/architecture/sla.md

 Additional operational responsibility – other than the above – shall be agreed separately.
 Service targets for infrastructure, in addition to standard operational responsibility, will be specified in the next section.

-##### Service targets, in addition to standard service targets
+### Service targets, in addition to standard service targets
 No other service targets for infrastructure except the above standard service targets have been agreed cf. previous section.

-#### SERVICE targets for Operations support and Service Desk
+## Service targets for Operations support and Service Desk
 The Supplier’s Service Desk and operations support services shall be supplied with the service targets which appear from the following section.

-##### Incidents – prioritisation and response times
+### Incidents – prioritisation and response times
-Incidents requiring support shall be divided into priority levels by PP. When reporting an incident, the Customer may request a priority level but PP shall make the final assessment and determine the priority.
+Incidents requiring support shall be divided into priority levels by ParsePort.
+When reporting an incident, the Customer may request a priority level, but ParsePort shall make the final assessment and determine the priority.
 Prioritisation shall be determined based on impact (how many users or the type of users) and urgency.

 | Priority     | Description              | Response time        |
 |:-------------|:-------------------------|:---------------------|